 Scientific Advisory Board

-Prof. Dr. Josef Penninger, MD
+Prof. Dr. Josef Penninger, MD, PhD

 Chairman

-He studied Medicine at the University of Innsbruck, is a member of the German Academy of Sciences Leopoldina, the Austrian Academy of Sciences (elected as the youngest member), the Academia Europea, and the Chinese Academy of Medical Sciences.
+Josef Penninger is a member of the German Academy of Sciences Leopoldina, the Austrian Academy of Sciences (elected as the youngest member), the Academia Europea, and the Chinese Academy of Medical Sciences.

 Dr. Norbert Bischofberger, PhD